Spinal stenosis symptoms and ways to relieve them

-Spinal stenosis becomes symptomatic when inflammation or misalignment of one of the anatomical elements of the spine causes the canal to narrow to the point that a nerve root or the spinal cord becomes compressed.
+Spinal stenosis becomes symptomatic when inflammation or misalignment of spinal anatomy causes narrowing to the point that a nerve root or the spinal cord becomes compressed.
 When this occurs, patients may experience the following spinal stenosis symptoms:

 - Muscle weakness

-Many patients experience discomfort in the areas of the body that are innervated by the portion of the spine that is affected.
-For instance, cervical (neck) spinal stenosis can cause symptoms in the neck, shoulders, arms and/or hands.
-Lumbar (lower) spinal stenosis may present symptoms in the lower back, hips, buttocks and/or legs.
+Patients typically experience discomfort in the areas of the body where those nerves travel.
+For instance, cervical (upper) spinal stenosis can cause symptoms in the neck, shoulders, arms and hands.
+Lumbar (lower) spinal stenosis may result in symptoms in the lower back, hips, buttocks and legs.

-In most cases, symptoms can be relieved by utilizing a number of conservative treatments.
-Over-the-counter anti-inflammatory drugs (NSAIDs), physical therapy, the use of hot and/or cold compresses and periods of intermittent rest can help many patients find relief.
-If several weeks or months of utilizing these treatments prove unsuccessful, a physician or spine specialist may recommend surgery.
+In a large number of cases, symptoms can be relieved by using a number of conservative treatments.
+Over-the-counter anti-inflammatory drugs (NSAIDs), physical therapy, the use of hot and cold compresses and periods of intermittent rest can help many patients find relief.
+If several weeks or months of these treatments prove unsuccessful, a doctor or spine specialist may recommend surgery.
 Before consenting to any surgery, patients should consider all of their options.